In-The-Lab/roman_wing_api/db/README.md

 Go to the command line, type in `mysql -u root -p`, and type in your database password.

 Execute the following command: `CREATE DATABASE romanwing;`, and you should have the database all created.
 Great!
 Now, type in `\q` to exit.

+## Committing changes to tables

+run `python dbutils.py --migrate --clean` to clear the database and commit your changes.